ableischwitz/quay-standalone-service/README.md

 In case more mirror workers would be required, just count them up `quay-mirror@1`, `quay-mirror@2` ... `quay-mirror@n`.
 Keep in mind that they all will require some resources.

+The value of `QUAY_DB_MAX_CONNECTIONS` and `QUAY_DB_SHARED_BUFFERS` may be required to be adjusted if either there are error messages seen in the Quay-logs or several mirror processes are used.

 By default all container should provide a status for SystemD, so that `systemctl status quay-\*` should provide a good overview of the services.
 If some closer look at the processes inside the container would be needed, use `podman logs -f quay-service` or any other container instead of **quay-service**.